mrosan/InteractiveBook-1/README.md

 # Introduction
 ## Summary
-In the Interactive Book app, users can read stories while being able to interact with annotations to bring up more information.
+In the Interactive Books app, users can read stories while being able to interact with annotations to bring up more information.
 Annotations can range from illustrations to pieces of lore tied to the story's world, presented in a convenient and easy-to-access manner.

 ## Motivations and project goals
 - Creating a portfolio project that showcases some of my technical skills.